ngleadall/train_malta_nanopore/README.md

 # 3) Raw reads

-All nanopore data is writted to a specific directory
+All nanopore data is written to a specific run directory.
+Change to the example directory below

 ```sh
 cd ~/Course_Materials/nanopore_practical/